-Another similar question is the following broadcasting problem studied by Addario-Berry, Devroye, Lugosi and Velona~\cite{broadcasting}: grow either the UA tree or a linear PA tree, and assign a random bit in $\{0,1\}$ to the root.
+Related questions on the following broadcasting model were studied by Addario-Berry, Devroye, Lugosi and Velona~\cite{broadcasting}: Assign a random bit (in $\{0,1\}$) to the root and start growing either the UA tree or a linear PA tree.
 At each step, when attaching a vertex, retain the bit of its parent with probability $q$ and flip it with probability $1-q$ for some $q \in [0,1]$.
 The goal is to estimate the bit of the root by either observing the bits of all vertices (since the root's identity is not known, also the root bit is revealed) or, in a harder version, only by observing the bits of all leaves.
-In~\cite{broadcasting} the authors bound the probability of error for the root bit in both versions, using majority votes as well as the idea of centrality as above.
+In~\cite{broadcasting}, the authors bound the probability of error for the root bit in both versions by using majority votes as well as the idea of centrality as above.

-\textbf{Organization of the paper.} In Section~\ref{section:prelim} we introduce tools and concepts that are used in later sections, and in Section~\ref{sec:concentration} we prove the general concentration result (Theorem~\ref{thm concentration}).
-Section~\ref{sec degrees} deals with the results on the degree sequence and the maximum degree (Theorems~\ref{thm main 1}~and~\ref{cor:maxdegree}), and in Section~\ref{sec trees} we show the results on the number of subtrees isomorphic to a given subtree together with extensions to leaves, cherries and simulations on them (Theorems~\ref{thm tree copies}~and~\ref{thm leaves}).
+\paragraph{Organization of the paper.} In Section~\ref{section:prelim} we introduce tools and concepts that are used in later sections, and in Section~\ref{sec:concentration} we prove the general concentration result (Theorem~\ref{thm concentration}).
+Section~\ref{sec degrees} deals with the results on the degree sequence and the maximum degree (Theorems~\ref{thm main 1}~and~\ref{cor:maxdegree}), and in Section~\ref{sec trees}, we show the results on the number of leaves and simulations on them (Theorem~\ref{thm leaves}).
 In Section~\ref{sec distance} we then prove the results on the typical distance to the root, the height and the diameter of $G_n$ (Theorem~\ref{thm diam}).
-Next, in Section~\ref{sec infty} we provide the proofs of the results concerning the infinite graph (Theorem~\ref{thm G infinity}).
-Finally, in Section~\ref{sec conclusion} we conclude with questions and open problems.
+Next, in Section~\ref{sec infty}, we provide the proofs of the results concerning the infinite graph (Theorem~\ref{thm G infinity}) and derive Corollary~\ref{cor:cherries}.
+Finally, in Section~\ref{sec conclusion}, we conclude with several open questions.